 Türkiye Travelogue — Istanbul, Cappadocia & Aegean Sea

-The Türkiye is one of the most diverse travel destinations in the world.
-In a single country, you combine the vibrant Istanbul with its mix of European and Asian influences, the surreal moonscape Cappadocia with their hot air balloons, the ancient sites of the Aegean Sea with Ephesus and Troy, as well as endless turquoise beaches on the Turkish Riviera.
-In the autumn of 2023, I travelled through Turkey for three weeks – from Istanbul through Central Anatolia to Cappadocia and on to the Aegean coast.
-During this time Türkiye travelogue I'll show you the complete route, all costs, the best Sightseeing features, a detailed Turkey map of the regions, tips for Hot air ballooning in Cappadocia, the best Beaches on the Aegean Sea and my personal insider tips.
+Turkey is one of the most diverse travel destinations in the world.
+Within a single country, you can experience the vibrant metropolis of Istanbul with its blend of European and Asian influences, the surreal lunar landscape of Cappadocia with its hot air balloons, the ancient Aegean sites of Ephesus and Troy, and the endless turquoise beaches of the Turkish Riviera.
+In the autumn of 2023, I traveled through Turkey for three weeks – from Istanbul through Central Anatolia to Cappadocia and on to the Aegean coast.
+In this Turkey travelogue, I'll show you the complete route, all the costs, the best sights, a detailed map of Turkey's regions, tips for hot air ballooning in Cappadocia, the best beaches on the Aegean coast, and my personal insider tips.

 - Cappadocia Highlights: Hot air balloon ride at sunrise (€150–180), Göreme Open Air Museum (UNESCO), Derinkuyu Underground City, Rose Valley hike, overnight stay in a cave hotel.

-- Cost of a Türkiye tour: €45–70/day for a budget trip, €90–140/day for a comfortable trip.
+- Cost of a Türkiye tour: €45–70/day on a budget, €90–140/day for a comfortable trip.
 Despite inflation, Turkey remains one of the most affordable travel destinations in the Mediterranean.

 Türkiye map and round trip route: From Istanbul via Cappadocia to the Aegean Sea

-The Türkiye map It shows a vast country – at 784,000 km² twice the size of Germany, with 8,300 km of coastline on the Black Sea, Sea of Marmara, Aegean Sea and Mediterranean Sea.
-The classic Türkiye Round Trip focuses on western Türkiye with its four core regions:
+The map of Turkey shows a vast country – at 784,000 km², twice the size of Germany, with 8,300 km of coastline along the Black Sea, Sea of Marmara, Aegean Sea, and Mediterranean Sea.
+The classic Turkey tour focuses on western Turkey with its four core regions:

 2. Cappadocia (Central Anatolia): 700 km southeast of Istanbul.
-The surreal volcanic landscape with its "fairy chimneys" (eroded tuff formations), cave cities, underground cities, and of course the famous Hot air balloons At sunrise.
-3-4 days is ideal.
+The surreal volcanic landscape with its "fairy chimneys" (eroded tuff formations), cave cities, underground cities, and of course, the famous hot air balloons at sunrise.
+3–4 days are ideal.

 3. Turkish Aegean: The western coast between Izmir and Bodrum.
 Ancient sites such as Ephesus (one of the best-preserved Roman cities in the world), Pergamon, Miletus.
-In addition, the travertine terraces of Pamukkale (UNESCO World Heritage Site) and the Yacht Hub Bodrum.
+Also, the travertine terraces of Pamukkale (UNESCO World Heritage Site) and the yachting hub of Bodrum.

-4. Turkish Riviera (Southern Mediterranean): From Marmaris above Fethiye until Antalya.
+4. Turkish Riviera (Southern Mediterranean): From Marmaris via Fethiye to Antalya.
 Turquoise waters, white beaches, hotels open almost all year round.
-Starting point of the famous Blue Journeys (multi-day gulet yacht trips).
+Starting point for the famous Blue Voyages (multi-day gulet yacht trips).

 Best route options: